How Artificial Intelligence is Impacting Financial Services & Banking AnalyticsTushar Sonal

 Today, customers demand smarter, more convenient and safer ways to access, spend, save and invest their money This ability to, in a sense, see the future is a huge potential boon for financial institutions to drive more productive business operations, better customer engagement across more platforms, and next-level risk identification and compliance response

-This offers tremendous opportunity for financial companies to offer to provide best-in-class customer services, cut down on administrative and operational costs related to business, identify and nip frauds before they have severe repercussions and make winning strategies for revenue growth.
+This offers a tremendous opportunity for financial companies to offer to provide best-in-class customer services, cut down on administrative and operational costs related to business, identify and nip frauds before they have severe repercussions and make winning strategies for revenue growth.